 And yet, a few scholars continue to echo misgivings, first voiced in the 1980s, that Britain’s ‘heritage industry’ offers little more than commodified spectacle, reactionary chic and Little Englandism.
 Writing twenty-odd years after his seminal On Living in an Old Country was originally published, Patrick Wright (2009, ix-xxv) notes that, while ‘many museums have actively embraced a wider sense of historicity’, the idea of British heritage still functioned as ‘imperial nostalgia’ that is mobilised ‘against a host of vividly imagined present-day bogeys’.
-Similarly, in a journalistic riposte to Raphael Samuel’s (1994) influential Theatres of Memory, Neil Ascherson (1995; cf. 1987a1987b) repeats some of his earlier objections to heritage as a calculating ‘term of obligation’ which binds ‘people not only to respect relics of the past but also to understand them … as “national symbols”’.
-In his latest book concerning the rise and fall of creative Britain, Robert Hewison’s (2014 cf. 1987) remains immovably pessimistic about neoliberalism’s facility to endlessly marketise Britain’s accumulated cultural capital for instrumental ends.
-And David Lowenthal (2015, 585-610; 1998, ix-xvii) maintains that ‘our ever more magnified attachments to heritage’, including the latest obsession with ‘short-lived icons’, ‘self-referential trivia’ and ‘personal remembrance’, has further exacerbated the ‘dwindling’ of any meaningful familiarity with the past.
+Similarly, in a journalistic riposte to Raphael Samuel’s (1994) influential Theatres of Memory, Neil Ascherson (1995; cf. 1987a, 1987b) repeats some of his earlier objections to heritage as a calculating ‘term of obligation’ which binds ‘people not only to respect relics of the past but also to understand them … as “national symbols”’.
+In his latest book concerning the rise and fall of creative Britain, Robert Hewison’s (2014, cf. 1987) remains immovably pessimistic about neoliberalism’s facility to endlessly marketise Britain’s accumulated cultural capital for instrumental ends.
+And David Lowenthal, most recently, (2015, 585-610 and 1998, ix-xvii) maintains that ‘our ever more magnified attachments to heritage’, including the latest obsession with ‘short-lived icons’, ‘self-referential trivia’ and ‘personal remembrance’, has further exacerbated the ‘dwindling’ of any meaningful familiarity with the past.

-Certainly, idealised representations of Merrie England, the industrial revolution, Rule Britannia, afternoon tea, the Dunkirk spirit, warm beer, the Union Jack, and seaside chintz, to name but a few, endure as unifying signifiers that can be cynically manipulated (see also, Gilroy 2004 2005; Hatherley 2016).
+Certainly, idealised representations of Merrie England, the industrial revolution, Rule Britannia, afternoon tea, the Dunkirk spirit, warm beer, the Union Jack, and seaside chintz, to name but a few, endure as unifying signifiers that can be cynically manipulated (see also, Gilroy 2004 and 2005; Littler and Naidoo 2005; Hatherley 2016).
 But this is not to say that all UK heritage is necessarily symptomatic of national decline and a post-colonial melancholia or reducible to conservative, entrepreneurial and tourist kitsch.
 As noted by Laurajane Smith (2006, 11), though institutional decisions about what to conserve and exhibit tend to draw upon ‘authorised’ discourses about heritage (‘grand narratives of nation and class on the one hand, and technical expertise and aesthetic judgment on the other’), increasingly, heritage practitioners and cultural agencies are starting to recognise ‘subaltern’ discourses that articulate a myriad of socio-cultural values, relations and processes.
 As such, the semantics and practices of heritage are best understood as a site of hegemonic struggle, capable of producing a range of negotiated meanings (see for example, Dicks 2000; Stanton 2006).
-Moreover, attending to these multidimensional assemblages, intersections and contingencies, is vital for improving the relational dialogue that connects heritage experts, policy-makers and the public (Harrison 2013).
+Moreover, attending to these multidimensional assemblages, intersections and contingencies, is vital for improving the relational dialogue that connects heritage experts, policy-makers and the public (Smith 2006; Winter 2012; Harrison 2013).
 Such a focus also provides a helpful segue with which to pursue neglected or underdeveloped avenues of interdisciplinary research.